liangyuxuan1/vuepress-homepage/docs/memo/Maintenance.md

 ```

 ----------
-## Setup
+## Prerequisites

 ### Git-hub branch problem

 - Fork the [vuepress-homepage](https://github.com/mtobeiyf/vuepress-homepage) template and change its default branch name from 'master' to 'main'.
 - Set the default brach on `git init` command as

 ```bash